clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 }
 {% endhighlight %}

+In other words, when the `getTransformStr` function above recieves a value of zero, it will return the same SVG `transform` string for our circle as we calculated by hand above, and ditto for the star.
+Anything inbetween zero and one will return a transitional `transform` string that has been computed by `d3.interpolateZoom`'s algorithm.

-This powerful `transform` function will come in handy later when when using React's `useEffect()` hook.
+This `getTransformStr` function will come in handy later when when using React's `useEffect()` hook to animate our SVG.
+Let's move on to how to apply this function in conjunction with the browser's `requestAnimationFrame API`.

+### Applying requestAnimationFrame

 ---